Australia

 From global industrial forecasts to sub-city economic trends, our team of market-leading economists leverage global expertise and local knowledge to serve clients across all industries and sectors.

-Oxford Economics Australia leading provider of economic research, analysis and forecasting services.
-Following the acquisition of BIS Shrapnel in 2017, Oxford Economics Australia now have unparalleled capabilities in helping clients understand risks and opportunities in both the local and global economies.
+Oxford Economics is Australia’s leading economic advisory firm.
+Following the acquisition of BIS Shrapnel in 2017, Oxford Economics now have unparalleled capabilities in helping clients to navigate local economic issues in the context of the global trends shaping the world economy.

 Award-winning Australian economic and industry forecasts

-Based conveniently in Sydney's Circular Quay, our economists are always available to discuss global and domestic trends with our clients.
+Based conveniently in Sydney's CBD, our economists are always available to discuss global and domestic trends with our clients.

 Local capabilities